DamengRandom/tipify/ts-basics.md

 // Type 'unknown':
 let unknownVariableType: unknown = 10;
 unknownVariableType = 'become a string';
-// console.log(unknownVariableType.toUpperCase()); // If not define a type in advance, ts will give us error hint, so we need to predefine liek this: 'variable as type' console.log((unknownVariableType as string).toUpperCase());
+// console.log(unknownVariableType.toUpperCase()); // If not define a type in advance, ts will give us error hint, so we need to predefine like this: 'variable as type' console.log((unknownVariableType as string).toUpperCase());